 Consider laying out a growth path for your employees that comes with job title changes and increasing responsibility.
 Knowing there is more to accomplish, and other roles to aspire to, can empower employees to work harder, which may help reduce turnover and improve job satisfaction.

 You have to accept that no matter how happy your workers are, some are eventually going to leave.
 If you have employees who have access to sensitive information on a consistent basis, their departure could lead to damaging consequences.
 If this is a concern, then a non-compete agreement could be a good way to protect your company.

 But beware: The effectiveness of these types of contracts varies from state to state.
 In Massachusetts, for instance, politicians have feuded over the idea of outlawing non-compete contracts altogether.
 If your employees don’t have access to vital information, then a non-compete agreement could open you up to potential problems.

 This was the case when an employee of New Jersey-based sandwich maker Jimmy John’s posted the company’s non-compete agreement, which outlawed employees from joining competing similar companies.
 These agreements should be limited to high-level executives or employees with confidential information.

 Remember that there’s always a chance an employee could return to your company in the future.
-Moreover, you don’t want a disgruntled ex-employees spreading their negativity to other potential candidates or posting negative reviews about your company online.
+Moreover, you don’t want disgruntled ex-employees spreading their negativity to your current team or other potential candidates – or posting negative reviews about your company online.